nagix/chartjs-plugin-streaming/README.md

 You can find a tutorial and samples at [nagix.github.io/chartjs-plugin-streaming](https://nagix.github.io/chartjs-plugin-streaming).

+### Usage with socket.io/emitter-io

+You can find an example of usage with a socket at this [repository](https://github.com/joaorobson/real-time-chart).

 ## Configuration

 The plugin options can be changed at 3 different levels and with the following priority: